Documentation

 Publishing

-Publish your project to a permanent shareable URL with a single command.
-Just tell Claude to publish, or use the /publish command.
+Publish your project to a gated, shareable URL with a single command.
+Just tell the AI to publish, or use the /publish command.

 How it works

-1. Claude builds your project with the correct base path for the publish URL
+1. The AI builds your project with the correct base path for the publish URL

 Every publish creates a new version.
 Previous versions are kept and accessible.
 Publishing is free with no limits on the number of projects.